Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 ### What are Cortex LLM Functions?

-[Snowflake Cortex](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) gives you instant access to industry-leading large language models (LLMs) trained by researchers at companies like Mistral, Reka, Meta, and Google, including Snowflake Arctic, an open enterprise-grade model developed by Snowflake.
+Snowflake Cortex gives you instant access to industry-leading large language models (LLMs) trained by researchers at companies like Mistral, Reka, Meta, and Google, including Snowflake Arctic, an open enterprise-grade model developed by Snowflake.

 ### What is Cortex Search?

 Cortex Search enables low-latency, high-quality search over your Snowflake data.
 Cortex Search powers a broad array of search experiences for Snowflake users including Retrieval Augmented Generation (RAG) applications leveraging Large Language Models (LLMs).

-Cortex Search gets you up and running with a vector and keyword-based search engine on your text data in minutes, without having to worry about embedding, infrastructure maintenance, search quality parameter tuning, or ongoing index refreshes.
-This means you can spend less time on infrastructure and search quality tuning, and more time developing high-quality chat and search experiences using your data.

 ### What is TruLens?